Dawn Staley: South Carolina Gamecocks (2008–present)

-At South Carolina she started rebuilding a program from scratch, suffering through two losing seasons at the start of her tenure.
+At South Carolina, Staley started rebuilding a program from scratch, suffering through two losing seasons at the start of her tenure.
 Starting with 10 wins during the 2008–09 season, she led the program to ever better finishes in each subsequent season, leading to the program's first number 1 ranking and Final Four appearance during the 2014–15 season.
 They picked up where they left off a year later, going undefeated in SEC play; however, they were upended in the Sweet 16 by Syracuse.

 In 2016–17, the Gamecocks repeated as SEC regular-season and tournament champions for the third year in a row, and advanced to the second Final Four in school history.
 They defeated conference rival Mississippi State in the national championship game to win the first national title in school history.
 Staley became the second African American to lead a women's basketball team to a national championship; Carolyn Peck had coached Purdue to the 1999 national championship.
 After the 2017 win, The Post and Courier listed Staley first in their ranking of the 25 most powerful people in South Carolina sports.